 I hate to admit it, but I’m an impulse shopper.
 I have an intense urge to spend.
 I find it gratifying.
 It’s fun.
 It makes me smile.

 Enter Impulse Saving—an idea that I stumbled upon a few weeks ago at DailyWorth.com.
 According to the financial whiz kids at Daily Worth, impulse saving taps into the same part of your brain as impulse buying.
-Here’s how it works: You spot a <thing> while you’re out shopping.
+Here’s how it works: You spot a <insert something you fancy> while you’re out shopping.
 You cradle it in your hands, and start justifying the expense in your head. (“This is awesome!
 And it’s only $18.99!”)
 But instead of buying it, you whip out your phone and transfer $18.99 from your checking account into a special savings account... one with a name like “Christmas in Bermuda.”
-You toss the <thing> and rejoice in the dopamine glow of having impulsively paid for a portion of your hot winter week on the beach (or your retirement RV, if that’s what gets your blood up.)
+You toss the fancy little thing and rejoice in the dopamine glow of having impulsively paid for a portion of your hot winter week on the beach (or your retirement RV, if that’s what gets your blood up.)

 This is a seriously amazing idea, right?!